rmind/rvault/README.md

 The attacker, however, could destroy the keys stored on the server-side.
-Hence it is recommended to make a backup of the effective encryption key and store it safely, e.g. print it on a paper and lock it in a safe.
+Hence it is recommended to make a backup of the effective encryption key and store it safely, e.g. print it on paper and lock it in a safe.

 #### What if I lost my authentication device?

-A new authentication device can be set up in place, once user is verified using other reliable means (e.g. physical identification).
+A new authentication device can be set up instead, once the user is verified using other reliable means (e.g. physical identification).

 #### What if I would forget my passphrase?